bitquery/streaming-data-platform-docs/docs/examples/dextrades/token-trades-apis.md

-## Subscribe to new token trades (Webhook)
+## Subscribe to new token trades (WebSocket)

-You can use GraphQL subscription (Webhook) to subscribe to latest trades.
+You can use GraphQL subscription (WebSocket) to subscribe to latest trades.
 In the following example we are subscribing to latest trades for [WETH Token](https://explorer.bitquery.io/ethereum/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2).